DMkrtchyan2010/MQSIM-windows-/README.md

-# SIMULATING LIH MOLECULE USING QUANTUM COMPUTING(WINDOWS VERSION)

-An interactive 3D simulation and data visualization project for Lithium Hydride (LiH) molecular analysis.
-This project combines real-time 3D rendering, scientific graphs, and simulation datasets to explore LiH molecular behavior and properties.

-Features
+# LiH 3D Interactive Simulation

+LiH 3D Interactive Simulation is a scientific visualization project for exploring the **Lithium Hydride (LiH)** molecule through interactive 3D graphics and real-time data visualization.
+The project combines molecular rendering, simulation datasets, and analytical graphs in a modern web-based environment.

+---

+## Overview

+This project provides:

-Interactive 3D LiH molecule visualization
+- Interactive 3D visualization of the LiH molecule
+- Real-time graph rendering and scientific data analysis
+- Molecular bond and energy visualization
+- Responsive desktop-based interface

+The simulation is designed for educational, research, and scientific visualization purposes.

+---

+## Features

+- Real-time 3D molecular rendering
-Real-time rotation, zoom, and camera controls Scientific graphs and plotted simulation data
+- Interactive camera controls and navigation
-Energy and bond-distance analysis
-Responsive UI for desktop and web
-Exportable datasets and charts
+- Dynamic scientific graphs and charts
+- Molecular structure and bond analysis
+- Integrated simulation datasets
+- Clean and responsive UI

+---

-Technologies
+## Technologies Used

-Python
+- Dash
-C/C++
+- C/C++
-PLOTLY
-Scientific datasets
-PYBIND11
+- Plotly
+- Python

+---